karolisjan/MILP-Models/README.md

 ## General Algebraic Modeling System (GAMS)

-The models have been implemented using GAMS v23.9.5.
+The models have been implemented using both [GAMS](https://www.gams.com/products/introduction/) v23.9.5 and [Julia](https://julialang.org/) programming language (with [JuMP](http://www.juliaopt.org/) optimisation package).

-[GAMS](https://www.gams.com/products/introduction/) is a high-level modeling system for mathematical programming and optimization.
-It consists of a language compiler and a stable of integrated high-performance solvers.
+[Here](lakhdar2005/example1.ipynb) is a complete example of a capacity planning MILP model solved using Julia.